RamSystems/ubuntu-booster/README.md

 sudo apt-get install git -y

-Copy the tool to home folder
+Download the tool to home folder

 Open a terminal and run the following command